 • Name – The Garden Island

 • Size – 552 square miles (4th largest of the Hawaiian Islands)

 • Population – 66,000

-• More beaches, rivers, streams and waterfalls than any other Hawaiian Island
+• More beaches, rivers, streams, and scenic waterfalls than any other of the main Hawaiian Islands

 • The oldest of the major Hawaiian Islands at 5.8 million years old